 Eyelash extension allergies may be triggered by your body’s hypertensive reaction against any type of cosmetic product used by the lash tech.
 To be fair, lash allergies aren’t anyone’s fault, unlike lash irritations.

 While lash allergies are rare, most arise from lash adhesives.

-So, people who are allergic to lash glue or any of its ingredients may often see symptoms like redness, swelling, puffiness, and itchiness around their eyes.
-Moreover, cyanoacrylate allergies can take three days to show up.

-Another common allergic ingredient in lash glue is carbon black.
-It’s a dye that gives black color to the lash glue.
-However, it’s rarely allergic to people and often depends on your physiology.

-Truth be told, only 3% of eyelash extension wearers suffer from allergies related to lash adhesives.

-A study from way back in 2012 showed allergic reactions after eyelash extensions could also be a result of the tape used by the tech apart from the lash glue.
-These tapes are typically used to seal your eyes shut before working on your extensions.

-But most lash extension allergies owe it to natural lashes, especially mink and silk lash fibers.
-The rule of thumb is to avoid mink fur fibers if you’re allergic to cats, dogs, or the furs of other animals.

-Amended text | Eyelash extension allergies may be triggered by your body’s hypertensive reaction against any type of cosmetic product used by the lash tech.
-To be fair, lash allergies aren’t anyone’s fault, unlike lash irritations.

-While lash allergies are rare, most arise from lash adhesives.

-So, people who are allergic to lash glue or any of its ingredients may often see symptoms like redness, swelling, puffiness, and itchiness around their eyes.
+So, people who are allergic to eyelash extension glue or any of its ingredients may often see symptoms like redness, swelling, puffiness, and itchiness around their eyes.
 Moreover, cyanoacrylate allergies can take three days to show up.

 Another common allergic ingredient in lash glue is carbon black.
 It’s a dye that gives black color to the lash glue.
 However, it’s rarely allergic to people and often depends on your physiology.

 Truth be told, only 3% of eyelash extension wearers suffer from allergies related to lash adhesives.

 A study from way back in 2012 showed allergic reactions after eyelash extensions could also be a result of the tape used by the tech apart from the lash glue.
 These tapes are typically used to seal your eyes shut before working on your extensions.

 But most lash extension allergies owe it to natural lashes, especially mink and silk lash fibers.
 The rule of thumb is to avoid mink fur fibers if you’re allergic to cats, dogs, or the furs of other animals.